Cesar-Jim/react-study/src/notes/25-hooks.md

 - links or references elements of the DOM
 - refs provide a way to access DOM nodes or React elements
 - createRef returns a new ref on every render, while useRef returns the SAME ref each time
-- useRef can hold a value in its .current property and it can persist after the component rerenders
+- useRef can hold a value in its .current property and it can persist after the component re-renders

 useReducer: